QuentinRa/blog.quentinra.dev/info/linux/commands/index.md

 <details class="details-e">
 <summary><code>touch</code>: create file</summary>

-Create file if needed, otherwise update the last modified date. **It is important to note that this command is not clearing the contents of the existing file, if any**.
+Create a file if needed, otherwise, update the last modified date. **It is important to note that this command is not clearing the contents of the existing file if any**.

 ```bash
 $ touch a_file